chuembucket/charliehuemmler.xyz/index.md

 ## [About Me](/index.md) - [Education](/education.md) - [Portfolio](/portfolio.md)

+---

- I am currently in the Masters of Urban Spatial Analytics program at the University of Pennsylvania Weitzman School of Design, focusing on economic  development and sustainable transportation.
-The skills I am learning are designed to modernize the data capabilities of any public or non-profit institution.
-I love Philadelphia and am a strong advocate of public transit and micro-mobility infrastructure.
+ I am student in the Masters of Urban Spatial Analytics program at the University of Pennsylvania Weitzman School of Design.
+The MUSA program teaches leading-edge data science skills in the context of public sector decision making, from machine learning predictive modeling to spatial web application development.
+Furthermore, I am taking domain specific coursework in economic development, public finance, sustainable transportation, and energy policy.

+ I love Philadelphia and am a huge believer in its future.
+I grew up in the suburbs along the Media/Wawa line and currently live in the Fishtown neighborhood.
+Exploring the city by bicycle or SEPTA and mapping my routes on Strava is one of my favorite activities.
+Seeing all the legacy infrastructure and cultural diversity, my mental map of the city is quite strong, but there is always more to explore.

+  Apart from school, I keep busy playing video games with my friends on Discord, playing disc golf at Sedgley Woods, or playing bike polo.